DiUS/homeassistant-powersensor/docs/source/data.rst

 automation workflows.
 To exercise control of other devices in your household, first install any relevant integrations for those devices.
 Then follow the usual Home Assistant steps for setting up rules:
-Settings->Automations & Scenes and +Create Automation
+Settings >Automations & Scenes and +Create Automation